JunoLab/JunoDocs.jl/docs/src/index.md

 If you wish to use Juno with the Julia nightly version, you may need to use the [Developer Installation Instructions](@ref).

-Since Juno is under a rapid development, there will be lots of updates after your installation and they needs some steps.
+Since Juno is under a rapid development, there will be lots of updates and you need to follow some steps to update Juno.
 When you update your Juno, please first read through [Update Instructions](@ref).

 ### Reporting Issues / Bugs / Discussions

-If you have any issues with this setup, please do report them on [Juno.jl GitHub repository](https://github.com/JunoLab/Juno.jl/issues) or at [Julia's discussion forum under the `Tooling ▶ Juno` category](https://discourse.julialang.org/c/tools/juno/l/latest).
+If you have any issues with this setup, look up for a [FAQ](@ref) section first.
+If it doesn't help, please do report them on [Juno.jl GitHub repository](https://github.com/JunoLab/Juno.jl/issues) or at [Julia's discussion forum under the `Tooling ▶ Juno` category](https://discourse.julialang.org/c/tools/juno/l/latest).
 We'll do our best to help you get going.